SALVATION IS DELIVERANCE FROM SIN

 Paul is referring here to the sins practiced in the world.
 But as we proceed we notice that Paul warned the Christians that if they practiced the sins found in the world they would not inherit the Kingdom of God.

-For I fear, lest, when I come, I shall not find you such as I would, and that I shall be found unto you such as ye would not: lest there be debates, envyings, wraths, strifes, backbitings, whisperings, swellings, tumults: And lest, when I come again, my God will humble me among you, and that I shall bewail many which have sinned already, and have not repented of the uncleanness and fornication and lasciviousness which they have committed.
+lest, when I come again, my God will humble me among you, and I shall mourn for many who have sinned before and have not repented of the uncleanness, fornication, and lewdness [immorality] which they have practiced.
 (II Corinthians 12:20,21)

 We could go on and on with such exhortations.
 The entire book of I John, for example, was written to Christians, counseling them not to sin.